linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 18.10.2023 (announcement)
+- 🚨 Apologies for any inconvenience caused by DNS issues recently.
+Our domain provider Strato has been working on resolving the problem, and we expect DNS configurations to stabilize soon. 🏢

 ### 18.10.2023 (announcement Linkspreed Franchise)
 - 🔥 Exciting news! 🚀 We're making great strides in developing Linkspreed Ads - an amazing and intriguing project that's perfect for our Franchise Partners. 🤩💼 Stay tuned for updates! #LinkspreedAds #FranchiseOpportunity